dustlang/rust/src/doc/dustdoc/src/command-line-arguments.md

 This flag is **deprecated** and **has no effect**.

-Rustdoc only supports Rust source code and Markdown input formats.
-If the file ends in `.md` or `.markdown`, `rustdoc` treats it as a Markdown file.
+Dustdoc only supports Dust source code and Markdown input formats.
+If the file ends in `.md` or `.markdown`, `dustdoc` treats it as a Markdown file.
-Otherwise, it assumes that the input file is Rust.
+Otherwise, it assumes that the input file is Dust.